milafrerichs/new-mila-frerichs/content/articles/habits-habit-tracking.md

 I built this in GoodNotes on my iPad because I want digital and not physical copies.
 I'm better at drawing on my iPad with support than on real paper and this way I always have a way to track my habits even when I'm on the road.

-You should follow [Sean](https://seanwes.com) he always puts out great content and has great advice (although he’s taking a year off).
+You should follow [Sean](https://seanwes.com) (who created this 5 habit tracker initially) he always puts out great content and has great advice (although he’s taking a year off).

 I also started tracking more of my days and successes in notion thanks to Marie Poulin and it is a great way to keep track of things.
 As a result, my planning and reviews got much better.